emwap/stream-paper/paper.md

 The function `movingAvg` uses `recurrence` to provide sliding windows of the input stream and passes a function to compute the average of a window.
 The initial window only contains zeros.
-The generated code from the corresponding Feldspar implementation shows the window update performed through mutation in line 7 (the window is stored in `v7`):
-^[We removed some variable-to-variable assignments to make the code more readable.]
+The generated code from the corresponding Feldspar implementation shows the window `v7` updated through mutation in line 7: ^[We removed some variable-to-variable assignments to make the code more readable.]

 ~~~ {.C .numberLines}